Stanley Keleman: Early career

 He became a chiropractic in 1955, eventually specialising in stress reduction.
 During his early years of practice, Keleman claimed to have observed a relationship between emotional conflict, physical movement and distortions of body posture.

 In his writings, he claims that his theory of stress reduction draws upon the characterological approaches of Lowen, Freud, and Reich.
 Following his discovery, he began conducting emotional expression classes, which he believed would explore the relationship between movement patterns and psychological expression.

 At this same time, he began a personal mentorship with Nina Bull, formerly a research associate at Columbia University, and author of The Attitude Theory of Emotion.
 He collaborated with her on a research project which resulted in her book, The Body and Its Mind.
 This work was highly influential in Keleman's later chiropractic thinking and practice, as it led Keleman to believe that physical actions created emotions and not the other way round.
 Following this realisation, Keleman emphasised postural reorganization in chiropractic as a means of reshaping human emotion.
 Keleman claims that through breathing modification and muscle manipulation, mood and executive function can be improved.

-In the early 1960s, he studied Daisen Analysis in Zurich with Dori Gutscher, in the school of Medard Boss, and in Germany with Professor Karlfried Graf Durckheim, at the Center for Initiation Studies.
+In the early 1960s, he studied Dasein Analysis in Zurich with Dori Gutscher, in the school of Medard Boss, and in Germany with Professor Karlfried Graf Durckheim, at the Center for Initiation Studies.
 From these experiences, Keleman added a philosophical orientation to his theory, which formerly had an instinctual and social emphasis.
 These workshops evolved into the annual programs taught by Keleman in Berkeley and Solingen, Germany, that connect dreams, body and the formative process.